spsforks/ziglang-zig-wiki/Building-Zig-From-Source.md

 ```

 This produces `stage2/bin/zig` which can be used for testing and development.
-Once it is feature complete, it will be used to build stage 3 - the final compiler
+It can be used to build stage 3 - the final compiler
 binary.

 There are quite a few build options which can aid your development experience.
 Have a look with `zig build --help`.

 # Stage 3: Rebuild Self-Hosted Zig Using the Self-Hosted Compiler

-*Note: Stage 2 compiler is not yet able to build Stage 3.
-Building Stage 3 is
-not yet supported.*

-Once the self-hosted compiler can build itself, this will be the actual
+Once the self-hosted compiler will be completed, this will be the actual
 compiler binary that we will install to the system.
 Until then, users should
 use stage 1.

 ## Debug / Development Build

 ```
-stage2/bin/zig build
+stage2/bin/zig build -p stage3 -Denable-llvm
 ```

-This produces `zig-cache/bin/zig`.
+This produces `stage3/bin/zig`.

 ## Release / Install Build

 ```
-stage2/bin/zig build install -Drelease
+stage2/bin/zig build install -Drelease -Denable-llvm
 ```